-Detailing World/Dodo Juice Double Wax Runout Edition 400ml - charity limited edition soft and hard wax kit
+Detailing World/Dodo Juice Double Wax Runout Edition 400ml - charity limited edition soft & hard wax OFFER

 Only 222 of these Double Wax Runout Edition waxes were made, and we are giving £22 to charity for every wax sold.
 We have a few left and we'll keep on donating until they're gone.